Ronald McDonald House Charities: Australia

 The first Ronald McDonald House in Australia was opened in Camperdown, New South Wales, in 1981.
 The number of Houses has since grown to 18.
 The program has since helped 100,000 families and houses up to 260 families per night.
 Each House is attached to a major children's or women's hospital.
 Each House has an independent board that manages its own day-to-day funding.

 The Ronald McDonald's Learning Program (Australia only) was formed in 1997 to help children who had suffered minor illness and returned to school.
 Its stated mission is to provide "educational support" to these children who have fallen behind in their education.
 It is the only program of its kind in Australia.
 The program now works with over 1,000 students each week.
 It was first piloted in 1997 by Tracey Webster.

 The Ronald McDonald's Learning Program supplies students with a cognitive and educational assessment by an educational psychologist, 40 hours of individual tutoring by a qualified teacher and 10 sessions of speech or occupational therapy, if required.

-Other RMHC Australia activities include Family Rooms in 14 hospitals.
-They are located at Canberra Hospital, Garran, ACT; Gosford Hospital, Gosford, New South Wales; John Hunter Hospital, New Lambton Heights, New South Wales; Royal North Shore Hospital, St Leonards, New South Wales; Sydney Children's Hospital, Randwick, New South Wales; Nepean Hospital, Kingswood, New South Wales; Gold Coast Hospital Children's Ward, Southport, Queensland; Gold Coast Hospital NICU, Southport, Queensland; Monash Medical Centre, Clayton, Victoria; Sunshine Hospital, St Albans, Victoria; The Northern Hospital, Epping, Victoria; Wodonga Hospital, Wodonga, Victoria; Peel Health Campus, Mandurah, Western Australia; and Perth Children's Hospital, Nedlands, Western Australia.
+Other RMHC Australia activities include Family Rooms in fourteen hospitals.
 RMHC Australia also operates Family Retreats that enable families of sick children to take a holiday for a week.
-The retreats are located in Ocean Grove, Victoria; Jurien Bay and Bunbury, Western Australia; Forster, New South Wales; and Palm Cove in Northern Queensland.

-The Ronald McDonald Learning Program assists seriously ill children to catch up with missed education while staying in hospital.
-It provides assessment, therapy, and tuition to children and training for teachers.
-It assists over 500 children a week.

 The Charlie Bell Scholarship Program is named after the first Australian Global McDonald's Corporation CEO.
 The program provides financial assistance in the form of 11 one-off scholarships a year.
 It assists with expenses related to vocational or tertiary education for children who have been seriously ill.

 The Ronald McDonald Care Mobile is a partnership between RMHC Australia and Royal Far West.
 It is based in Orange in regional New South Wales and travels throughout rural and remote New South Wales.

 Ronald McDonald House Charity Australia is also the major private donor to cord blood banks in Australia, providing a 10-year $A1 million commitment.